WW2 - "Carrots Help you see in the dark"

 So it's only night vision that can be improved by eating carrots.
 The rods provide black and white vision and respond in dim light while the cones provide colour vision and respond to bright light.
 Vitamin A helps the retina tell black from white and provides for colour vision.
 It also helps us see in dim light or at night.
 When you go into a darkened theatre after being out in the bright light, your eyes are able to adapt because of the vitamin A that you have stored in your body.

-So really the answer is they do help you see in the dark, but can only improve your night vision if you are deficient in Vitamin A. All that the correct level of Vitamin A in the body can do, is restore night vision to peak performance.
+So really the answer is they do help you see in the dark, but can only improve your night vision if you are deficient in Vitamin A. All that the correct level of Vitamin A in the body can do, is restore night vision to peak performance and defeat night blindness.

-The disinformation was so persuasive that the English public to the extent that they started growing and eating more carrots, so that they could find they way around easier at night during the blackouts that were compulsory during WW II.
+The Food Ministry's campaign was so persuasive to the extent that the British public started growing and eating more carrots, so that they could find they way around easier at night during the blackouts that were compulsory during WW II.

 According to the World Health Organization (WHO), "vitamin A deficiency (VAD) is the leading cause of preventable blindness in children."
 In fact, WHO estimates that 250 million young children, and an unknown but substantial number of pregnant women, are vitamin A deficient worldwide.
 Read more on the Vitamin A page.